Canadian English: Units of measurement

-Unlike in the United States, use of metric units within a majority of (but not all) industries is standard in Canada, as a result of the partial national adoption of the metric system during the mid-to-late 1970s that was eventually stalled; this has spawned some colloquial usages such as klick for kilometre (as also heard in the US military).
+Unlike in the United States, use of metric units within a majority of industries is standard in Canada, as a result of the partial national adoption of the metric system during the mid-to-late 1970s that was eventually stalled; this has spawned some colloquial usages such as klick for kilometre.

 Nonetheless, US units are still used in many situations.
-Imperial volumes are also used, albeit very rarely—although many Canadians and Americans mistakenly conflate the measurement systems despite their slight differences from each other.
+Imperial volumes are also used, albeit rarely—although many Canadians and Americans mistakenly conflate the measurement systems despite their slight differences from each other (e.g. US, Canadian, and metric cups are 237 ml, 227 ml, and 250 mL respectively).

 For example, most English Canadians state their weight and height in pounds and feet/inches, respectively.
 This is also the case for many Quebec Francophones.
 Distances while playing golf are always marked and discussed in yards, though official scorecards may also show metres.
 Temperatures for cooking or pools are often given in Fahrenheit, while the weather is given in Celsius.
 Directions in the Prairie provinces are sometimes given using miles, because the country roads generally follow the mile-based grid of the Dominion Land Survey.
 Motor vehicle speed limits are measured in kilometres per hour.

+Canadians often measure distance in units of time when speaking, for example, saying a location is thirty minutes away when asked how far, rather than the actual distance.